Yipara logoYipara

 +

-The main types include: tooth abscess (infection at the tooth root, often causing facial swelling), gingivitis (inflammation of the gums — often manageable in early stages with veterinary care), periodontal disease (infection of the tissues supporting the teeth — the most common dental concern in dogs), tooth fracture with pulp exposure (broken tooth that gets infected), and stomatitis (severe inflammation of the entire mouth).
-Periodontal disease affects over 80% of dogs by age 3.
+The main types include: Tooth root abscess (infection at the tooth root, often causing facial swelling), gum inflammation (inflammation of the gums — often manageable in early stages with veterinary care), dental concerns (infection of the tissues supporting the teeth — the most common dental concern in dogs), tooth fracture with pulp exposure (broken tooth that gets infected), and severe oral inflammation (severe inflammation of the entire mouth). dental concerns affects over 80% of dogs by age 3.
 Always consult your vet for diagnosis and care plans.

-What does gum disease look like in dogs?
+What does gum concerns look like in dogs?

 +

-Early gum disease (gingivitis) shows as a red line along the gum where it meets the teeth, and the gums may bleed when touched.
-As it progresses to periodontal disease, you'll see receding gums exposing tooth roots, heavy tartar buildup (yellow-brown deposits on teeth), loose teeth, pus between the gums and teeth, and persistent bad breath.
+Early gum concerns (gum inflammation) shows as a red line along the gum where it meets the teeth, and the gums may bleed when touched.
+As it progresses to dental concerns, you'll see receding gums exposing tooth roots, heavy tartar buildup (yellow-brown deposits on teeth), loose teeth, pus between the gums and teeth, and persistent bad breath.
 In severe cases, teeth may fall out and the jawbone can deteriorate.

-Can I prevent dental disease in my dog?
+Can I prevent dental concerns in my dog?

 +